 - U.S. military records.

 These are simply examples.
 You should also think about what other documents might show that you meet the criteria.
 If, for example, you won a swimming contest at a U.S. summer camp, a copy of your certificate would be a good form of evidence of your physical presence here.
 Some people have even submitted traffic or speeding tickets as evidence (though any more serious run-in with police might be problematic for your DACA eligibility -- talk to a lawyer.)

-The fee for this application is $465, which includes the standard $85 biometrics (fingerprinting) fee for a background check and $380 fee for the EAD.
+The fee for this application under the program before it was changed in 2015 was $465, which included the standard $85 biometrics (fingerprinting) fee for a background check and $380 fee for the EAD.
+The fee may change under the revised program.
 In limited circumstances, USCIS may grant a fee exemption for applicants who fall below the U.S. poverty line.

 You can also renew your DACA status.
-It's recommended to do so four to five months before your two year DACA grant is scheduled to expire.
+It's recommended to do so 120 days before your EAD is scheduled to expire.
 For more information on this, see "How to Renew Your DACA Status."

 Get Legal Help